lnyuan/SEUinSD/README.markdown

 # Stable Diffusion Fault Injection and Detection

-This repository contains the code for fault injection experiments and fault detection in Stable Diffusion models, as described in [PAPER TITLE].
+This repository contains the code for fault injection experiments and fault detection in Stable Diffusion models, as described in [Dependability Evaluation and error toleration of Stable Diffusion with Soft Errors on the Model Parameters].
 The code implements a custom `StableDiffusionPipeline` for fault injection in UNet components to study their impact on image generation quality and provides a classifier module to detect faults using intermediate outputs and CLIP scores.

 ## Prerequisites